Andy Dean Photography / Shutterstock.com

 The information in these reports is the basis for your score.
 Unfortunately, errors are surprisingly common.

 You have the right to one free annual copy of your credit history from each agency.
 For more about getting your score — and about recent changes to credit scores — check out “How the Latest Credit Report Changes Impact Your Score.”

 Check your credit reports for problems or errors as soon as possible before applying for a mortgage, as it takes time to fix mistakes and to make an improvement in your score.

 Dragon Images / Shutterstock.com

-Besides, your free credit score will allow them to help you understand how much you will be able to borrow, and what you need to do to prepare to apply.
+Your free credit score will allow lenders to help you understand how much you will be able to borrow and what you need to do to prepare to apply.
 They can also give you helpful tips on improving your credit score.

 Meeting with several lenders will help you understand the process and get a feel for which you’d like to work with.
 Do the same with online lenders.
 Comparison shopping for lenders can save you money, as lenders’ mortgage offers vary widely.